 Did you ever had that nasty feeling of not having the right word when speaking or writing (even in your native language)?
 I know it and hate it.
 That's the reason why I am trying hard to expand my vocabulary in the native language and a couple of foreign ones.

-In order to be able to speak fluently, we need a rich active vocabulary.
+If we want to speak fluently, we need a rich active vocabulary.
 Active means here that we we can recall the words without any doubt or procrastination and actively use them in speaking and writing.

 |Level of English||Number of Known Base Words|